-Prescription medication must be in its original prescription container and labeled by the pharmacist.
+- Prescription medication must be in its original prescription container and labeled by the pharmacist.
 Over-the-counter medication must be in the original factory container with all warnings and directions intact.
-Many pharmacies provide home and school medication container when requested.
-No medications in envelopes, foil or baggies will be accepted.
+Many pharmacies provide home and school medication containers when requested.
+No medication in envelopes, foil, or baggies will be accepted.

-Medication will be given in a dosage that is weight and/or age appropriate as indicated by the manufacturer’s recommendations and or physician’s order.
+- Medication will be given in a dosage that is weight and/or age-appropriate as indicated by the manufacturer’s recommendations and/or licensed healthcare provider order.

-A doctor’s note should be submitted to the health assistant for administration of non-prescription medications beyond a three-consecutive-day period to ensure medications are not masking the symptoms of a serious health condition.
+- A consent form for administering prescription and non-prescription medications beyond a three-consecutive-day period to ensure medications are not masking the symptoms of a serious health condition.

-School health offices do NOT stock aspirin, ibuprofen (Advil, Motrin), Benadryl, hydrocortison cream, Neosporin ointment or cough drops.
+- School health offices DO NOT stock aspirin, ibuprofen (Advil, Motrin), Benadryl, hydrocortisone cream, antibiotic ointment, cough drops or calamine lotion.

 - School Health Offices will stock acetaminophen and dispense with parent/guardian permission for temperatures of 101° F and above.

 - The Arizona Department of Health Services will not allow preschool children to have stock medication of any form.